EfficientIP-Labs/terraform-provider-solidserver/docs/resources/ip_space.md

 page_title: "solidserver_ip_space Resource - SOLIDserver"
 subcategory: ""
 description: |-
-  Space resource allows to create and manage the highest level objets in the SOLIDserver's IPAM module organization, the entry point of any IPv4 or IPv6 addressing plan.
+  Space resource allows to create and manage the highest level objects in the SOLIDserver's IPAM module organization, the entry point of any IPv4 or IPv6 addressing plan.
 Spaces allow to manage unique ranges of IP addresses.
 ---

 # solidserver_ip_space (Resource)

-Space resource allows to create and manage the highest level objets in the SOLIDserver's IPAM module organization, the entry point of any IPv4 or IPv6 addressing plan.
+Space resource allows to create and manage the highest level objects in the SOLIDserver's IPAM module organization, the entry point of any IPv4 or IPv6 addressing plan.
 Spaces allow to manage unique ranges of IP addresses.